The mission of the Latino Mental Health Research Program

 mental health of the Latino populations of California.

 The LMHRP fulfills this mission by:

-treatment interventions in Spanish and English;
+- utilizing digital health technologies to develop, evaluate, and implement preventative and treatment interventions in Spanish and English;

 - conducting culturally sensitive and linguistically appropriate